freistil/statusblog/_posts/2013-03-16-repository_unreachable.md

 The host the repository server runs on is not booting anymore after a reset.

+A misconfiguration in the boot manager prevented the host from booting.
+Correcting this the host is working fine, all repositories are reachable again.

 #### TIMELINE:

 * [2013-03-16 21:07 UTC] Incident opened.
 * [2013-03-16 21:30 UTC] Still unreachable.
 Setting up new host.
+* [2013-03-16 23:52 UTC] repo1 is back up and all repositories are reachable again.

 *We are working on this issue and will add more details here as soon as possible.*